vkurup/kurup.org/source-old/blog/_posts/2006-05-16-automated-testing-rules.markdown

 date: 2006/05/16 00:00:00
 layout: post
 title: "Automated Testing Rules"
-tags: programming tcl testing openacs
+categories: programming tcl testing openacs
 ---

 Automated testing is a good thing.
 For my running log application, I have a proc that creates a new log for a user, called rl::runner::new.
 If you happen to call it for a user who already has a log, it returns the already created log.
 When I created the proc way back when, I also created an automated test to make sure that creation worked and that redundant calls returned the orignal log.